 Films I have seen - The Great Ziegfield (Best Picture), Anthony Adverse, Dodsworth, Romeo And Juliet, San Francisco, The Story Of Louis Pasteur, A Tale Of Two Cities

-- Libeled Lady, Mr. Deed Goes To Town, Three Smart Girls
+Films I have not seen - Libeled Lady, Mr. Deed Goes To Town, Three Smart Girls

 Analysis - This is a year where there were so many good films.
 The Great Ziegfield covers the life of Florenz Ziegfield, a massive fluff piece, but that is what was expected back then.
 William Powell does a great job in this one.
 Anthony Adverse staring Fredrick March and the beautiful Olivia de Havilland, an orphan in the late 1700's makes a name for himself selling slaves in Africa, has a change of heart and goes back to Italy to try and find his true love.
 Dodsworth is a very powerful drama about divorce, very entertaining movie to watch.
 Romeo And Juliet was done well and probably the best adaption of Shakespeare's play.
 San Francisco shows the famous 1906 earthquake and the well known song telling it to "open up your golden gate".
 The Story Of Louis Pasteur staring Paul Muni is enjoyable from start to finish, you just don't want the movie to end.
 A Tale Of Two Cities was done well because it didn't drag on like most adaptions of Dickens novels.